-I finally broke down and bought a painters palette.
+I finally broke down and bought a painter’s palette.
 I’ve always been a little thrifty with painting.
-I wait for the best deals, use household goods when I can, and I buy relatively inexpensive brushes.
+I wait for the best deals, use household goods when I can, and buy relatively inexpensive brushes.
 Art supplies can be very expensive and while I’m not a cheap person, I do have a lot of interest in different art mediums so I need to spread that art supply money around.
-Up until now I’ve always made do with wax paper or palette paper… because cleanup is as easy as tossing the paper in the trash can.
-But, using an actual palette seems to be a thing and for $15-ish I figured why not give it a try?
+Up until now, I’ve always made do with wax paper or palette paper… because cleanup is as easy as tossing the paper in the trash can.
+But, using an actual palette seems to be a thing, and for $15-ish I figured why not give it a try?

 To be honest, not much art or crafts have been done lately.
-Work has been taking it’s toll.
+Work has been taking its toll.
 By the time I get home most nights I’m lucky to shove something in my face before heading to bed.
 But, last weekend I did manage to get to Home Depot and grab a closet shelf system.
-Things have been piling up and this closet has been a catch-all for junk around the house that really doesn’t belong any where.
-So I took the few things out of there, hung up the shelves and now it’s time to reorganize…. especially now with everything on floor.
+Things have been piling up and this closet has been a catch-all for junk around the house that really doesn’t belong anywhere.
+So I took the few things out of there, hung up the shelves, and now it’s time to reorganize…. especially now with everything on the floor.

 I brought SpongeBob in and took the coffee table out.
 Again, I lugged out the sprayer and got to lacquering the table.
 Then, I ran out around the second or third coat, and I didn’t feel the coverage was great.
 The wind was blowing a lot of the spray away and this table is going to get plenty of use, so I wanted to make sure it was coated well.